-7 Great Day Trips from St. Louis
+12 Great Day Trips from St. Louis

 Looking for a quick escape from the St. Louis area without a long day of travel?
-Whether you’re a nature lover, history buff, or simply in search of new adventures, there are great opportunities for exploration within a two-hour radius of St. Louis.
-To make your travel plans easy, I’ve narrowed down our top day trip destinations to give you seven ideas for the perfect adventure journey.
+Whether you’re a nature lover, history buff, or simply in search of new adventures, there are great opportunities for exploration within a 2.5-hour radius of St. Louis.
+To make your travel plans easy, I’ve narrowed down our top day trip destinations to give you twelve different ideas for the perfect adventure journey.
 Load up the kids, pack all the snacks, and head out to explore these hidden gem locations.

-Ste.
+2. Ste.
 Genevieve, Missouri

 Take a trip just one hour south to Missouri’s oldest town established in 1750.
 Beautiful Ste.
 Genevieve boasts some of the best French Colonial architecture in the country with many structures dating to the 1700s.
-The area is so full of history that it became one of the newest units of the National Parks System last year.
+The area is so full of history that it became one of the newest units of the National Parks System.
 Not only can you find historic sites to explore, but the town is located near great hiking trails and boasts an amazing playground for kids of all abilities.

 Things to Do